xiongnemo/sqlite-afl/README.md

        export set AFL\_SKIP\_CPUFREQ=1

   11. Run the fuzzer:
-       ../afl-fuzz -i minimized\_culled -o out -x ../testcases/\_extras/sql -- ./sqlitefuzz
+       ../afl-fuzz -i cull2 -o out -x ../testcases/\_extras/sql -- ./sqlitefuzz

+       -  The original test vector set designed by Michal Zalewski is in the "minimized\_culled" directory.
+This can be substituted in place of "cull2" if desired.

-  12. If the fuzzer stops for any reason (for example to update "fuzzershell.c" to a new version) then it can be restated by changing the "-i minimized\_culled" argument to just "-i-".
+  12. If the fuzzer stops for any reason (for example to update "fuzzershell.c" to a new version) then it can be restated by changing the "-i cull2" argument to just "-i-".

 ## Acknowledgements

-  *  Michal Zalewski wrote AFL and supplied the "minimized\_culled" seed files that make up the bulk of this repo.
+  *  Michal Zalewski wrote AFL and supplied the "minimized\_culled" seed files.